TickkuN/git_tutorial/README.md

-I made this repository to learn how to use git.
+I made this repository to learn how to use git and gitHub.